burkans5000/tvim/README.md

 # vc - Vim Control

-Small bash script for creating new and joining existing instances of VIM with custom names.
+Small bash script for creating new and joining existing instances of Vim with custom names.

 ## What does it do?